PauseAI/pauseai-website/src/posts/action.md

 - **Ask the management** at your current organisation to take an institutional position on this.
 - [Write to your political representatives](https://www.campaignforaisafety.org/politician/).

+### If you are a politician / work in government

+- **Work towards an [AI safety summit](/proposal)**.
+Get your country to host one.
+We need to tackle this problem internationally.
+- **Invite (or subpoena) AI lab leaders** to parliamentary/congressional hearings to give their predictions and timelines of AI disasters.
+- **Establish a committee** to investigate the risks of AI.

 ### If you know law

 - **Help draft policy** ([some](https://futureoflife.org/wp-content/uploads/2023/04/FLI_Policymaking_In_The_Pause.pdf)  [frameworks](https://www.openphilanthropy.org/research/12-tentative-ideas-for-us-ai-policy/)).
 - **Make submissions to government requests for comment** on AI policy ([example](https://ntia.gov/issues/artificial-intelligence/request-for-comments)).

-### If you are a politician

-- **Invite (or subpoena) AI lab leaders** to parliamentary/congressional hearings to give their predictions and timelines of AI disasters.
-- **Establish a committee** to investigate the risks of AI.
-- **Work towards a summit**.
-Host one yourself, or get your country to host one.

 ### If you have money to spare